 Compensation of investment professionals - Portfolio managers and investment analysts of the investment adviser are paid competitive salaries by Capital Research and Management Company.
 In addition, they may receive bonuses based on their individual portfolio results for the underlying fund in which the fund invests, as well as qualitative considerations, such as an individual's contribution to the organization, which would include service as a portfolio manager to the fund.
 Investment professionals also may participate in profit-sharing plans.
-The relative mix of compensation represented by bonuses, salary and profit-sharing plans will vary depending on the individual's portfolio results.
+The relative mix of compensation represented by bonuses, salary and profit-sharing plans will vary depending on the individual's portfolio results, contributions to the organization and other factors.